MobileAppDeveloper963/MobileAppDeveloper963/README.md

 ## About Me

-I am a Mobile Application Developer with vast collection of skills, and extensive knowledge of programing language like c, C++, java, data structures algorithms, and Dart.
-I have worked in several environments from starts-up, building a mobile application from the ground up and transforming ideas into realties.
-I can create native and beautiful UI design for your application.
+👋 Hi, I’m Maria!
+👀 Passionate about Flutter development, debugging, and crafting intuitive user interfaces.
+🌱 Currently diving into advanced Flutter debugging techniques.
+💞️ Open to collaborating on open-source Flutter projects and innovative mobile app ideas.
+📫 Connect with me on Facebook or Instagram.
+😄 Pronouns: She/Her
+⚡ Fun fact: I debug code faster than I cook dinner!

-Since I started learning Flutter in 2022, I have been dedicated to developing applications that meet exact  requirements and deliver exceptional user experiences.
+I'm a Mobile Application Developer with a strong command of C, C++, Java, data structures, algorithms, and Dart.
+Since starting my Flutter journey in 2022, I’ve been dedicated to building applications that meet precise requirements while delivering outstanding user experiences.
+From startups to full-scale app development, I bring ideas to life with beautiful native UI designs.

 <br>